 "People in this country have had enough of experts", said Michael Gove, the former British justice secretary who is headed for an uncertain future, earlier in June.
 This bizarre statement came as a reply to a question about the many (inter)national organisations that warned against the ...
 Continue reading →

-Extreme weather shows what our climate may be like in the future.
-Are we prepared well enough?
+Extreme weather hints at what our climate may be like in the future.
+Are we prepared?

 While the water level of the Seine recently reached such high levels that the basements of the louvre were evacuated and several villages in Germany flooded, the south of Norway experienced warm and sunny weather.
 With temperatures close to 30 degrees C the region was among the hottest in ...
 Continue reading →